 A Neuro-Fuzzy Model for Fault Detection, Prediction and Analysis for a Petroleum Refinery

 Omoarebun, Peter, Sanders, David, Ikwan, Favour, Haddad, Malik, Tewkesbury, Giles and Hassan, Mohamed (2021) A Neuro-Fuzzy Model for Fault Detection, Prediction and Analysis for a Petroleum Refinery.
-In: Intelligent Systems and Applications: Proceedings of the 2021 Intelligent Systems Conference (IntelliSys) Volume 3.
+In: Lecture Notes in Networks and Systems: Proceedings of SAI Intelligent Systems Conference.
+Springer, pp. 866-876.
+ISBN 978-3-030-82198-2

 Abstract